scipy/scipy/doc/source/tutorial/csgraph.rst

     >>> graph = csr_matrix(squareform(hamming_dist < 1.5 / word_list.itemsize))

 When comparing the distances, we don't use an equality because this can be unstable for floating point values.
-The inequality works produces the desired result as long as no two entries of the word list are identical.
+The inequality produces the desired result as long as no two entries of the word list are identical.
 Now that our graph is set up, we'll use a shortest path search to find the path between any two words in the graph::